TnTech-ECE/CapstoneStarterRepo/Documentation/Experimental Analysis/Experimental Analysis Updated.md

 ### Velocity and Acceleration Sensor

 ### Head on Sensor
+10. The interceptor shall be able to detect and locate targets head on.
+11. When the interceptor is sensing head on targets the maximum sensing latency shall not exceed 100ms.

+### Networking
+12. The interceptor shall be able to wirelessly communicate with the sensor array.
+13. The interceptor shall be able to wirelessly recieve information from no less than 6 devices at the same time.
 ### Power & Housing
 The critical constraints that are met by the power and housing system are: